This vegan spinach artichoke dip is the best ever. It’s creamy, cheesy, baked, and so simple to make. Great for a party or game day appetizer.

 Every afternoon for the past few afternoons, I get a ‘craving’ and out come the salty crackers and the chips and the leftover spinach artichoke dip!

 We make so much rich food for this blog that I give a lot of it away, I mean, of course.
 But this dip?
-Not going anywhere!
+Not going anywhere.

 - Blend until smooth.

-- Then transfer the artichoke and spinach mix to a 9-inch round oven safe dish.
+- Transfer the artichoke and spinach mix to a 9-inch round oven safe dish.